wp-plugins/wp-classified/README.txt

 Changes 1.3.0-alpha - Sep 09/09/2008

-Update to  display-style classified ads in one column Ad images viewer added
+- Update to  display-style classified ads in one column
+- Added the ad images viewer
-Allowed more images per ad
+- Allowed more images per ad
-Page Templates management separated
+- All the pages using templates
-Added stylesheet for page layout
+- Added style sheet for page layout

 Changes 1.2.0-f - Sep 04/09/2008